Last Updated on April 18, 2022 by Grow with Bovees

 Here are some other scenarios when a fertilizer would be useful in a lawn care routine:

 - Lack of direct sun: Most lawns need four to six hours of direct sun to thrive.

 - Rare watering: If you can’t often water or don’t have an automatic irrigation system, to keep the soil moist, then fertilizer might help make up for that.

 - Speeding things up: It’s not a secret that fertilizers are commonly used to speed up the growth rate of plants, and a new lawn is no exception.

-- Avoid lawn problems: High-quality fertilizer, as opposed to regular fertilizer, makes your soil more resistant to erosion, brown patches, lawn fungus, red thread, snow mold, and summer patching.
+Avoid lawn problems: High-quality fertilizer, as opposed to regular fertilizer, makes your soil more resistant to erosion, brown patches, lawn fungus, red thread, snow mold, and summer patching.

 Which Is the Best Fertilizer for New Grass?

-I recommend Scotts 21605 as a great new grass fertilizer.
+We recommend Scotts Turf builder starter food as a great new grass fertilizer.
 Thanks to its special formula you can expect your grass to come in around 70 percent thicker, as it grows 35 percent faster, according to the company.

-It’s an excellent choice for every grass type, including new or reseeding the old one.
-More importantly, it has enough potassium to guard new grass and improve water absorption until it grows up.
+More importantly, it has enough potassium to guard new grass and improve water absorption in poor soil until it grows up.

-What Is a Good Lawn Starter Fertilizer for New Grass Seed or Sod?
+What Is a Good Lawn Starter Fertilizer for New Grass Seeds or Sod?

-A good starter for new grass seed and sod would be similar to the category above.
-The same fertilizer, Scotts 21605, can be an appropriate option here.
+A good starter fertilizer for new grass seed and sod would be similar to the category above.
+The same fertilizer, Scotts starter, could be an appropriate option here.

 What Nutrients Are in Lawn Fertilizer?

-There are three primary minerals in fertilizers for enhancing grass health: nitrogen, phosphorus and potassium.
+There are three primary minerals in new grass fertilizers for enhancing grass health: nitrogen, phosphorus and potassium.